mjwhite8119/FRCTraining/Romi/romiStructure.md

 ## The Constants File

 The `Constants.java` file provides a central location for defining constants.
 Constants are values assigned to variables that do not change throughout the execution of the program.
+There are a few values in the *romiReference* program that really should be in the Constants file, so let's put them there now.

+...code

+The *Constants* file can end up getting very crowded so it's a good idea to group the constants under the appropriate subsystem as much as possible.
+To do that we can create a subclass within the Constants file.
+You must also change the constant to `public`.

 ## References
 - FRC Documentation - [Structuring a Command-Based Robot Project](https://docs.wpilib.org/en/latest/docs/software/commandbased/structuring-command-based-project.html?highlight=RobotContainer)